avocadowitharms/gugus_ui/README.md

 ## Installation

-Once published to pub.dev, add the package from your Flutter project:
+Add the package from your Flutter project: ( not yet possible )

 ```shell
 flutter pub add gugus_ui